 As users get assigned more privileges, they should be monitored more closely.
 Plus, you should know what’s going on with your organization to maintain complete oversight into who’s accessing your critical data and systems.

-This is where privileged user management comes into the picture.
+This is where privileged user monitoring comes into the picture.

 If you think having a security system is enough to alert you whenever any weird activity takes place, we have (bad) news for you: It isn’t.